0xNILADRI/Acer-Nitro5-Hackintosh-OC/README.md

 [![Preview](snap.png)](https://github.com/afkniladri/Acer-Nitro5-Hackintosh-OC/)

-# macOS 12 Beta 5 : Monterey
+# macOS 12 Beta 6 : Monterey

-The whole project was made with the help of Opencore - Dortania (Guide).
-A huge thanks to the awesome community with well ducumented [guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html).
+The project was made from scratch with the help of [Opencore - Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+A huge thanks to the awesome community for the documantation.

 ## Contents